 Major changes are happening for businesses in the world of social media, particularly Facebook.
 Over the past year, the platform has seen a decrease in organic reach in order to lead companies into paid advertising.

 Paid advertising on social media is hardly ground-breaking.
 In fact, it’s possible you’ve been doing it for years.
-What is ground breaking is the sharp increase in marketing budgets allocated to social media advertising experts expect to see in 2017.
-According to data from eMarketer, budgeters spent $23.68 billion on paid social media advertising.
-By 2017, that number is expected to increase a whopping 33.5 percent to $35.98 billion.
+What is ground breaking is the sharp increase in marketing budgets allocated to social media that advertising experts expect to see next several years.
+Worldwide, spending on social media advertising almost doubled from 2014 to 2016, growing from $16 to $31 billion.
+In the U.S. alone, social media advertising spend is expected to hit $17.3 billion in 2019.

 Keep up with the trend by increasing your budget for advertising presence on social media, because you can bet your competitors will be doing the same.